- Explore the Cape Peninsula

 After a final breakfast at the lodge - and one last game drive for those keen to tick of a few more species - it's time to return to Johannesburg airport in plenty of time for your direct flight to Cape Town.
 It's a two hour flight, so you'll arrive into Cape Town late this afternoon.
 If there's time before dinner, take the cable car up to the top of Table Mountain for sweeping city views.
 Should the sun not be shining, the Aquarium at the V&A waterfront is the perfect wet-weather alternative to keep little ones occupied.

-Enjoy an action packed adventure around the Cape Peninsula today, travelling in an AUV - that's Adventure Utility Vehicle to you and me.
-Your AUV is packed to the fills with toys, games and even a tuck shop to keep little ones entertained and well fed as you explore.
+Enjoy an action packed self-drive adventure around the Cape Peninsula today.
+Remember to pack your car with toys, games and snacks to keep little ones entertained and well fed as you explore.
 First stop is the Tree Top Adventure park at the Kirstenbosh Gardens to discover the canopy walkway which weaves its way between the trees of the Arboretum.
 From here, it's off to the Kalk Bay Fish Market, where you'll be able to spot some of the friendly seals that congregate here and cast a line over the sea wall to see if you can get a bite.
 Next up, you'll travel to a 'secret' penguin beach.
 While large crowds of travellers and locals gather at the main penguin colony, we'll instead head to the quieter beaches to track down what locals fondly call the 'rogue' penguins who like to escape the crowds.
 There's time to hop on the SUP's (stand up paddle boards), or don your fins and mask to snorkel in the rock pools.
 Our secret penguin beach also makes the perfect picnic stop.
 After refuelling on the beach, you'll continue your journey to Cape Point, where you're in search of the 'Cape Five': ostrich, mountain zebra, tortoise, baboons and bontebok (a type of antelope).
 You'll explore the sheltered coves of the reserve, paddling and discovering shipwrecks.
 Could there be treasure here?
 After a full day of Cape Adventures it's time to head back to your hotel in the city for a well-earned rest.

 Wine Tasting in the Cape Winelands